pockerman/qubit-notes/ml/2025-04-24-collection-of-training-data.md

 This is the case regardless of whether we are training a model from scratch, or using <a href="https://en.wikipedia.org/wiki/Transfer_learning">transfer learning</a> or we simply
 <a hre="https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)">fine-tune</a> the model over the specific cases we have want to model.

-There are various ways we can collect training data that I will describe below.
+There are various ways we can collect training data that we will describe below.

 **Pre-existing system data**